Star Line (album): Artwork

 The album's artwork was designed by Brandon Breaux, who had previously designed all of Chance the Rapper's album covers except for The Big Day.
 The artwork for Star Line is a painting that depicts Chance with an aurora behind him.

 Release and promotion

-The album's title was revealed under the working title Star Line Gallery on June 17, 2022, in the credits for the "The Highs & the Lows" music video.
+The album's title was revealed under the working title Star Line Gallery on June 17, 2022, in the credits for "The Highs & the Lows" music video.

 Between 2022 and 2025, he released several promotional singles for the album, including: